phaustin/quantecon-example/book/docs/getting_started.md

 In this mode, whatever you type will appear in the cell with the flashing cursor.

-When you\'re ready to execute the code in a cell, hit `Shift-Enter` instead of the usual `Enter`.
+When you're ready to execute the code in a cell, hit `Shift-Enter` instead of the usual `Enter`.

 ```{figure} /_static/lecture_specific/getting_started/nb3.png